ASUS-AICS/LibMultiLabel/docs/api/api.rst

 The library API is used in your own scripts if you want more fine grained control over the training/prediction process.
-For an application usable out-of-the-box, see the `command line interface <../cli/linear.html>`_ instead.
+For an out-of-the-box usage of an application, see the `command line interface <../cli/linear.html>`_ instead.

 The library API is composed of a `linear classifier module <linear.html>`_ and a `neural network classifier module <nn.html>`_::